mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 }
 ```

-When building in macOS, there are some small differences beteween building the
+When building in macOS, there are small differences between building the
 code in Intel (x86\_64) or in M1 (aarch64).
 But this is handled internally by
 the Gradle build script, so you don't have to know about it.
 When running the Gradle build
 command (skip tests if you want to be faster), you will have all the messages
 generated for you: